Salamence064/Zeta-Resources/README.md

 <br>

 * **Documentation:**
-  * Documenting your code will be essential as there are many people working on thise codebase
+  * Documenting your code will be essential as there are many people working on this codebase
   * Currently, this is done through comments
   * Eventually, we will also have a documentation site
 ___